codechriscode/15puzzle/README.md

 # 15puzzle

-This is my implementation of 15puzzle using TypeScript, HTML5 and CSS. <br>
+This is my implementation of 15puzzle UI using TypeScript, HTML5 and CSS. <br>
+There's no solvability or victory calculation (yet!), but you can play now on [GitHub pages](https://codechriscode.github.io/15puzzle).<br>
 Enjoy!

 ## Disclaimer